Brookhaven Public Records Directory

 Criminal Records

-The criminal records system in Lincoln County encompasses a variety of documents, including felony, misdemeanor, traffic, and sex offender registry records.
-The Lincoln County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Mississippi Public Records Act.
-To conduct a background check, individuals can request information from these agencies or utilize services provided by the Mississippi Bureau of Investigation.
+The criminal records system in Lincoln County covers a variety of documents, including felony, misdemeanor, traffic, and sex offender registry records.
+To conduct a background check, individuals can request information from these agencies or use services provided by the Mississippi Bureau of Investigation.

 Public Records Access